Orange-OpenSource/orange-mathoms-logging/stack-hash.md

-# Details about Error Hash
+# Details about stack hash

-This page gives details about the Error Hash feature (goal and implementation).
+This page gives details about the **stack hash** feature (goal and implementation).

----

-## Why generating errors hash?
+## Why generating stack hashes?

-Actually the `stack_hash` is meant to identify an error (throwable) with a **short** and **stable** signature, that will help matching several distinct occurrences of the same kind of error:
+Actually the `stack_hash` is meant to identify an error (throwable) with a **short** and **stable** signature, that will help matching several distinct occurrences of the same type of error:

-* **short** for easing Elasticsearch indexing, and take advantage of it (that's why we use a hex encoded hash),
+* **short** for easing elasticsearch indexing, and take advantage of it (that's why we use a hex encoded hash),
-* **stable** is the tricky part, as the same kind of error occurring twice may not generate exactly the same stack trace (see below).
+* **stable** is the tricky part, as the same type of error occurring twice may not generate exactly the same stack trace (see below).

-This done, it becomes easy with Elasticsearch or any other logs centralization and indexation system to:
+This done, it becomes easy with elasticsearch or any other logs centralization and indexation system to:

-* **count** distinct kind of errors that occur in your code over time,
+* **count** distinct type of errors that occur in your code over time,
-* **count** occurrences and frequency of a given kind of error,
+* **count** occurrences and frequency of a given type of error,
-* **detect** when a (new) kind of error occurred for the first time (maybe linking this to a new version being deployed?).
+* **detect** when a (new) type of error occurred for the first time (maybe linking this to a new version being deployed?).

-In some cases, the error hash may almost become a bug ID that you can link your bug tracker with...
+The stack hash may also become a simple error id that you can link your bug tracker with...

----

-## Example
+## Stack hash stability challenge by examples

 ### Let's consider error stack 1

-Note: the stack trace presented here has been cut by half from useless lines
+*(the stack trace presented here has been cut by half from useless lines)*

 <pre>
 <b>com.xyz.MyApp$MyClient$MyClientException</b>: <strike>An error occurred while getting Alice's things</strike><sup>(msg)</sup>